Norecipes - Elevating Everyday Meals

 For my Ajitsuke Tamago, I usually like to use the braising liquid leftover from when I make Pork Belly Kakuni.
 While the liquid makes for an ultra-flavorful brine, it has one major drawback: you have to make kakuni before you can make the egg.
 That's why most recipes use a broth made from soy sauce, sugar, and mirin, which gives the egg its trademark cafe latte hue.

-While a light brown egg may look great floating in a bowl of midnight brown shoyu ramen, they get lost in lighter color broths like miso or shio.
+While a light brown egg may look great floating in a bowl of midnight brown shoyu ramen, they get lost in lighter color broths like miso ramen or shio ramen.
 This is probably why some shops use a white soft-boiled egg that's been seasoned with salt.
 It's stunning to see a perfectly white orb with a liquid ochre yolk arranged alongside a stack of green scallions and melt-in-your-mouth chashu.

 The problem with this approach is the impact is purely visual.
 When the eggs are just seasoned with salt, it gives them a very one-dimensional taste.
 While you could argue that the rest of the ramen has enough flavor to carry the egg, I believe that a great bowl of ramen is about the balancing interplay of each ingredient.